 Some are tech-focused (like my own), some are generalist job boards that include a section for IT jobs in Japan, and some focus on bilingual Japanese/English job hunters but may have roles where only English is required.
 Some display job adverts you apply to, while others allow you to create a profile (often anonymously) and receive scout emails from interested companies.
 A quick search on Google or Reddit will find you plenty of recommendations.

-Job board fees are typically far cheaper for the hiring company to pay than agency fees, so they are a very popular choice for everyone from the smallest startup to the biggest tech goliath.
+Job board fees are typically far cheaper for the hiring company than recruiter fees, so they are a very popular choice for everyone from the smallest startups to the biggest tech Goliaths.

-I’d suggest applying to roles that are asking for around 1-3 years of experience level and you might get lucky.
+You generally won’t see entry-level roles being advertised, but I’d suggest applying to roles that ask for around 1-3 years of experience, and you might get lucky.

 LinkedIn in Japan is weird.
-There are more LinkedIn users in Singapore than in the whole of Japan, it just never took off with regular Japanese people.
-However, it is popular with English speakers and you will find of a lot of English-speaking tech people on there.
+There are more LinkedIn users in Singapore than in the whole of Japan; it just never took off with regular Japanese people.
+However, it is popular with English speakers, and you will find many English-speaking tech people on there.

-LinkedIn can be a great resource for finding a job if you know how to use it properly.
-Of course, you can apply for jobs posted directly on LinkedIn, but those job postings are expensive, so they don’t represent a lot of the actual job market.
-The real power of LinkedIn comes from networking.
+LinkedIn can be a great resource for job hunting if you know how to use it properly.
+Of course, you can apply for jobs posted directly on the site, but those job postings are expensive for companies to post, and therefore don’t represent much of the actual job market.
+LinkedIn’s real power comes from networking.

-Here’s how NOT to use LinkedIn.
-You send a connection request or InMail with a very long message telling your life story, attaching three versions of your resume in multiple languages & PDF copies of all your certifications, and begging for a job.
+Here’s how NOT to use LinkedIn – send a connection request or InMail with a very long message telling your life story, attaching three versions of your resume in multiple languages & PDF copies of all your certifications, and begging for a job.
 This just overwhelms people and scares them off (stalker alert!)

 Here’s what I recommend: